-Pupil ICT Acceptable Use Agreement
+Pupil ICT Acceptable Use

 At St Stephen's Primary School, we know that it can be fun to use technology as part of your learning experience.
-We want everyone to be able to use technology, like computers, laptops and tablets, but it is important that you are safe when you are using them.
+We want everyone to be able to use technology, like computers and tablets, but it is important that you are safe when you are using them.

-We have created this agreement to help you understand how to be safe when you are using technology.
-Please read this carefully to understand what is acceptable use of ICT and computing equipment.
-Ask a trusted adult if there is something that you do not understand.
+We have created this document to help you understand how to be safe when you are using technology.
+Please read this carefully and sign your name to show that you understand your responsibilities when using technology.
+Ask your teacher if there is something that you do not understand.

-Parents - please read through this agreement with your child at home, help them to understand it, and keep it at home.
-We have also spoken with children about it in school.
+Parents - please read through this document with your child, help them to understand it, and keep it at home.